anvaka/pm/README.md

 npm start
 ```

-This will start local development sever with auto-rebuild.
+This will start local development server with auto-rebuild.

 ## Your own graphs